thomasbaar/simplesma/README.md

 the value of (some) state variables by a boolean expression, e.g. `myvar > 5 - 2`.
 The expression language is implemented by *ssma.fml* and can be used for formulating
 invariants on states as well as guards on transitions.
-Note that all expressions are currently either of type Integer or Boolean and no other types are  supported.
+Note that all expressions are currently either of type `Integer` or `Boolean` and no other types are  supported.
-State variables are always of type Integer.
+State variables are always of type `Integer`.

 The SSMA toolset can **check several properties** of a state machine that goes **beyond pure syntactic checks**.
 For example, the toolset checks automatically whether all transitions have guards and updates that are strong enough to establish the invariant(s) of their post-state.
 Another check is on the liveness of a transition, i.e. whether its guard does not contradict the invariant of its pre-state.
 For these **semantic checks**, SSMA uses **internally the theorem prover [Princess](http://www.philipp.ruemmer.org/princess.shtml)**.